Mole Man: Powers and abilities

+Equipment

 The Mole Man fights with a staff and has developed a fighting style that resembles bōjutsu; despite his small size and relative weakness he is a highly proficient hand-to-hand combatant when armed with his staff.
 He also commands an army of monsters and a branch of the Subterraneans known as Moloids that are absolutely loyal to him.

 Mole Man has a series of similar-looking staves (6 feet long, made of wood or aluminum), designed by the Mad Thinker, which contain built-in weapons and additional features.
 Among such weaponry are an electrical blaster, a flame-thrower, a vibro-charge blaster, and a laser cannon.
 All the staffs appear to have a low-energy radar.
 All staves are booby-trapped with a galvanic response meter that is tuned solely to the Mole Man's skin conductivity; this prevents anyone else from activating his staves.